davecoll3/GotNoBeans/README.md

   * [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/)
     * Lighthouse was used to audit performance, accessibility, best practices and SEO across the website.
   * [a11y](https://color.a11y.com/)
-    * The a11y Color Contrast Accessibility Validator was used to verify that the colour contrast across the site adhered to the WCAG 2.1 Guidelines.
+    * The a11y Colour Contrast Accessibility Validator was used to verify that the colour contrast across the site adhered to the WCAG 2.1 Guidelines.
   * [LambdaTest](https://www.lambdatest.com/)
     * LambdaTest was used to perform cross browser testing.